manojakondi/automation-scripts/README.md

-# jenkins-scripts
+# automation-scripts

-Repo for Scripts useful for Jenkins Administration
+Repo for Scripts useful for Jenkins/Docker

 ## How to setup API based ICINGA Monitoring for Jenkins Master and Slaves?